Top Volunteer Sending Organizations for Africa

 No volunteer program is a perfect match for everyone.
 Before you chose, think about your own preferences, budget, timeline, and skills.
 Here are a few of my favorites, based on six years of research for my book, How

-AHEAD.
-If you seek a medium term volunteer experience, are interested in Tanzania or Ghana, and want more of a grassroots experience than other programs offer, consider AHEAD, Inc.
+AHEAD is excellent if you seek a medium-term volunteer experience, are interested in Tanzania, and want more of a grassroots experience than other programs offer, consider AHEAD, Inc.

-Learn about other options for volunteering in Africa here.
+Learn about other options for organizations and programs for volunteering

-Adapted from How to Live Your Dream of Volunteering Overseas, www.volunteeroverseas.org
+Adapted from How to Live Your Dream of Volunteering Overseas.